The Best of: 3 Days in Budapest

 blog (4 of 4)

 Known as the Pearl of the Danube and the Paris of Eastern Europe, Budapest is a mecca for all kinds of travellers.
 Whether it be a couple on a multi-day European river cruise or young backpackers looking for a cheap place to party, the capital of Hungary has a little something for everyone to enjoy during their stay.
-And although I will admit that my first visit to this eastern European gem wasn’t quite what I had hoped for, I can agree that Budapest is a stunning city with a lot to offer.
-Here’s how to make the most out of 3 days in Budapest.
+And although I will admit that my first visit to this eastern European gem wasn’t quite what I had hoped for, but after returning a few years later, I can now agree that Budapest is a stunning city with a lot to offer.
+With that in mind, here’s how to make the most out of 3 days in Budapest.

 Getting To Budapest